bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @param _token ERC20 token contract address
      * @param _extraData Custom additional data
      */
-    function receiveApproval(address _from, uint256 _value,
+    // BK TOCHECK - How will this work? function receiveApproval(address _from, uint256 _value,
                              ERC20 _token, bytes _extraData) {
         if (!_token.transferFrom(_from, this, _value)) throw;